MARS: Co-evolving Dual-System Deep Research via Multi-Agent Reinforcement Learning: Introduction

+Inspired by the dual-process theory of human cognition~\citep{evans2013dual,frankish2010dual}, we propose \modelname (\textbf{M}ulti-\textbf{A}gent System for Deep \textbf{R}e\textbf{S}earch), a novel framework that enables \textbf{co-evolution} between dual cognitive systems through multi-agent reinforcement learning.
+Unlike prior work, \modelname jointly optimizes System 1 (fast, intuitive information processing) and System 2 (deliberate reasoning) through shared trajectory rewards, allowing them to develop complementary strategies.
+This co-evolutionary design is motivated by a key insight: \textit{the optimal information distillation strategy depends on the reasoning task, and both systems must co-adapt to achieve effective collaboration}.
+Through joint optimization, System 1 learns to extract information that is specifically useful for System 2's reasoning—not generic summaries, but task-relevant insights that emerge from their collaborative training.

-Inspired by the dual-process theory of human cognition~\citep{evans2013dual,frankish2010dual}, we propose \modelname, a multi-agent system for deep research to overcome previous limitations by innovatively integrating System 1 and System 2 thinking mode in a seamless manner, complemented by external tools like \textit{Google Search}, \textit{Google Scholar}, and \textit{Python Interpreter}.
-This interactive approach allows System 2 to focus on deliberate reasoning and planning, autonomously generating specific queries and computational tasks to engage with external resources.
-In turn, System 1 processes and summarizes these external tool outputs with its fast, intuitive thinking, distilling high-volume, potentially noisy information into concise insights for System 2's reasoning processes.
-The advantages of our proposal are manifest in two critical areas: first, through a specialized division of labor, our method considerably enhances the depth and breadth of available informational context in System 2.
-Specifically, System 1 efficiently filters and distills large volumes of retrieved information (such as multiple entire research papers or web pages) that would otherwise overwhelm System 2's reasoning capacity, thereby allowing the model to digest more comprehensive and up-to-date information without sacrificing reasoning quality.
-Second, this dual-system synergy creates an efficient collaborative framework where each component operates within its optimal domain, resulting in efficient yet robust problem-solving capabilities.
+The advantages of our co-evolution framework are twofold.
+First, through learned specialization, System 1 efficiently filters and distills large volumes of retrieved information (multiple web pages or research papers per query) that would otherwise overwhelm System 2's context capacity, enabling the model to digest comprehensive, up-to-date information without sacrificing reasoning quality.
+Second, this dual-system synergy creates an efficient collaborative framework where each component operates within its optimal domain—System 1 handles high-throughput information processing while System 2 focuses on complex multi-step reasoning—resulting in both efficiency and robustness.